comcode-org/binmat_rules/README.md

 The BINMAT deck being used for gameplay ([The Binmat Deck](#the-binmat-deck)) should be shuffled, and then dealt as follows:

-Deal thirteen face up cards in a deck at the defender's end of the right three lanes.
+Deal thirteen cards face down into each lane at the defender's end.
-Deal thirteen face down cards in a deck at the defender's end of the left three lanes.
+Turn the three left decks (defender's POV) over so that their top card is visible.

 These decks are referred to as 'lane decks'.